SovnSkyrim/QWEST/README.md

 - Settings
      - Death Chance: 0% Upon Kneeling

 - The list contains ways to add Spells or manage outfits for Followers.
-Do not use those features with Lucien, Kaidan, Skeever, Gladys, or Vilja (Auri/Hoth should be fine) as they have their own follower framework.
-Do not give them spell tomes or outfits outside of their designated support ( [Lucien's spelllearning for example](https://josephrussellauthor.com/Lucien_Spells.html) )
+Do not use those features with Lucien, Kaidan, Skeever, Gladys, or Vilja (Auri/Hoth/Interesting NPCs'  Followers should be fine) as they have their own follower framework.
+Do not give them spell tomes or outfits outside of their designated support ( [Lucien's spell-earning for example](https://josephrussellauthor.com/Lucien_Spells.html) ).

 #### Genesis Surface Spawns
   - Nights